TinaArens/People-Analytics-Attrition-Performance/README.md

 * Sourcing & Analyzing Time Series Data
 * Creating Data Dashboards

+### Tools

+Analysis has been conducted using Python and relevant libraries (pandas, numpy, os, matplotlib, scikit-learn, and seaborn), in Jupyter Notebook.

 #### Data Sourcing:
-The data set was found through the blog post “7 HR Data Sets for People Analytics” from AIHR (ACADEMY TO INNOVATE HR).
+The data set "IBM HR Analytics Employee Attrition & Performance" was found through the blog post “7 HR Data Sets for People Analytics” from AIHR (ACADEMY TO INNOVATE HR).
 The data set is available on Kaggle and was uploaded 6 years ago.
 Originally, the data set was published on IBM’s website but has been removed.

 #### Data Collection:
 The data set is a fictional data set created by IBM data scientists.
 It is a bit difficult to practice “People Analytics” on real data sets.
 Due to privacy & security guidelines of companies there are hardly any real-world data sets available open source.